Last updated on May 9th, 2026 at 08:15 am

 The Variegated Spanish Dagger

-A Handsome Yucca for those looking to add a colorful almost no-watering plant to their desert landscape.
+A Handsome Yucca for those looking to add colorful desert plants, and water about once per month during the mid-summer southwest heat.

 Greenhouse Manager, Master Gardener, and Webmaster.